maciuszek/word-count-ta/README.md

 An alternative faster and more efficient sorting implementation is being developed https://github.com/maciuszek/word-count-ta/tree/active_sort

 ### Todo
+* For CI setup GitHub Actions to run tests
-Setup GitHub Actions for CI and push to Docker Hub
+* For CI setup GitHub Actions to push to Docker Hub